 Azure Cosmos DB analytical store is optimized to provide scalability, elasticity, and performance for analytical workloads without any dependency on the compute run-times.
 The storage technology is self-managed to optimize your analytics workloads.
 With built-in support into Azure Synapse Analytics, accessing this storage layer provides simplicity and high performance.

 With Azure Synapse Link, you can get a cost-optimized, fully managed solution for operational analytics.
 It eliminates extra storage and compute layers required in traditional ETL pipelines for analyzing operational data.

 Azure Cosmos DB analytical store follows a consumption-based pricing model, which is based on data storage and analytical read/write operations and queries executed.
-It doesn’t require you to provision any throughput, as you do today for the transactional workloads.
-Accessing your data with highly elastic compute engines from Azure Synapse Analytics makes the overall cost of running storage and compute very efficient.
+It doesn’t require you to allocate any throughput, as you do today for the transactional workloads.
+Accessing your data with highly elastic compute engines from Azure Synapse Analytics makes the overall cost of running storage and compute efficient.